Wisdom Tooth Removal

 Wisdom teeth need to be extracted for several reasons:

 Impacted wisdom teeth can cause pain and swelling in the gum around the tooth ( pericoronitis).
-They can also push against neighboring teeth, causing alignment issues and cavities at the neck of the tooth in front of them (2nd molar).
+They can also push against neighboring teeth, causing misalignment and cavities at the neck of the tooth in front of them (2nd molar).
 Periodontal pockets can appear between wisdom teeth and 2nd molars, causing bone resorption and ultimately the extraction of both 2nd and 3rd molars.

-Infection and Gum Disease: Wisdom teeth are at the very back of the mouth, making them very difficult to clean properly, leading to infection, gum disease, and dental cavities.
+- Infection and Gum Disease: Wisdom teeth are at the very back of the mouth, making them very difficult to clean properly, leading to infection, gum disease, and dental cavities.

-Tooth misalignment: Wisdom teeth can exert pressure on existing teeth, leading to crowding and shifting of the teeth in your mouth.
+- Tooth misalignment: Wisdom teeth can exert pressure on existing teeth, leading to crowding and shifting of the teeth in your mouth.
 Wisdom tooth removals are always recommended after orthodontic treatments.

-Cysts and Tumors: impacted wisdom teeth inside their tooth sacs which are buried completely inside the bone can cause cysts or even tumors, potentially leading to more serious health problems.
+- Cysts and Tumors: impacted wisdom teeth inside their tooth sacs which are buried completely inside the bone can cause cysts or even tumors, potentially leading to more serious health problems.

 Steps of wisdom tooth removal?